antoniomika/sish/README.md

 sish won't publish port 22 or 2222 to the rest of the world anymore, instead it'll retain a pointer saying that TCP connections made from within SSH after a user has authenticated to `mylaptop:22` should be forwarded to the forwarded TCP tunnel.
-And then access then I can use the forwarded connection access my laptop from anywhere using:
+Then I can use the forwarded connection access my laptop from anywhere using:

 ```bash
 ssh -o ProxyCommand="ssh -W %h:%p ssi.sh" mylaptop